TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrLogging.rst

 :Since: 6.1

 If enabled the written log entries will be printed out as debug message in the frontend or to the TYPO3 debug console in the backend.
+This setting replaces the previous setting `plugin.tx_solr.logging.debugDevLogOutput` which was needed, when the devLog was used.

 exceptions
 ----------